Welcome to my article that will discuss if NetQube is an MLM or a scam Pyramid Scheme.

 The problem was that it didn’t perform very well in the numbers.

-Sure, money was made but it didn’t really work very well.
+Sure, money was made, but it didn’t really work very well.

 I don’t see too much excitement with NetQube at this time, so it might be headed toward the same future.

-Hopefully, NetQube can overcome some shortcomings, and thrive later on when things get fixed.
+Hopefully, NetQube can overcome some shortcomings and thrive later on when things get fixed.

-I hope you enjoyed my NetQube review.
+I hope you enjoyed my article on if NetQube is an MLM or scam Pyramid Scheme.

 Make sure to click on the social share buttons on this page and share it with others so that people can know what exactly the NetQube opportunity is all about.